imntdat/demo-project.v1/README.md

 > pnpm i -D prettier eslint-config-prettier eslint-plugin-prettier
 ```

-Install more a dependency to more suitable for Vue, run:
+Install more a dependency to more compatible with Vue, run:

 ```console
 > pnpm i -D vue-eslint-parser